- Draft -

 Cheat sheet - Documentation

-So I made a word file, organize it into sections and create an automatic index at the start.
+So I made a word file, organized it into sections and create an automatic index at the start.

 Admittedly, I don’t tend to document my code much, unless it’s a structure or a complex algorithm etc.